-There are many things to consider when picking out gear for ice fishing, but boots are definitely on the top of the list.
+There are many things to consider when picking out gear for ice fishing, but boots are definitely at the top of the list.
 Let’s face it, you’re not going to last long on the ice if your feet start freezing, and instead of catching fish, you’re going to go home early.
 In this buying guide, we will look at the best ice fishing boots to fish comfortably in all conditions.

-Sorel is the brand my father swears by, and growing up as a kid is the only boot he would buy.
-This is for a good reason, Sorel boots do their job, and will feet your toes warm in all conditions.
+Sorel is the brand my father swears by, and growing up as a kid, is the only boot he would buy.
+This is for a good reason, Sorel boots do their job and will feet your toes warm in all conditions.

 The Blizzard is a high boot with PU synthetic materials and a drawstring, allowing you to cinch it down tight and keep moisture and snow out and warm air in, and it’s completely waterproof.